Learn French

 Discover the French sentence "Passer du coq à l'âne"

-We are going to teach you everything you ever wanted to know about the funny idiom "Passer du coq à l'âne".
-Including a full explanation of what it is and how you can use it in a conversation with an audio example.
-But that's not all, we also added some super useful stuff like synonyms, slow pronunciation audio, dialogue example and more!
+On this page, we are going to explain you everything you need to know about the funny idiom "Passer du coq à l'âne".
+It includes a detailed guide of what it is and how you can use it in a dialogue with an audio example.
+But that's not all, we also added some useful stuff like synonym, dialogue example, slow pronunciation audio and more!

 English translation